 We started out our day talking about St. Patrick's Day and that it started in Ireland.
 We didn't get into who St. Patrick was - we focused on the purely magical and fun side of the holiday.
 First, I told them all about leprechauns and how tricky they are, and how they have pots of gold and how they're very difficult to catch.
 They were focused in rapt attention.
 Then I introduced them to one that I "caught":

 We named him "Larry the Leprechaun".
 Everybody wanted to hold him.
-Here's a link to where you can print him off and make your own http://familyfun.go.com/st-patricks-day/st-patricks-day-printables/leprechaun-paper-craft-for-st-patricks-day-704364/
+Here's a link to where you can print him off and make your own http://familyfun.go.com/st-patricks-day/st-patricks-day-printables/leprechaun-paper-craft-for-st-patricks-day-704364/I made him out of printer paper, but I would suggest printing him on cardstock if you want him to survive the day.

 Then I showed them how I knew that there was a leprechaun lurking around my house.
 We went into the bathroom, where I had previously put some green food coloring into the toilet.
 Well, I hadn't figured into my plans the fact that someone would need to use the bathroom before I got to this point in my lesson, so the water was blue.
 We had a quick recap on color mixing :) It's those real-life applications that really stick with the kids, right?